How to Write a Research Thesis: Structure & Key Components

 Research Thesis

 A research Thesis, or dissertation, is a document submitted supporting candidature for an academic degree or professional qualification presenting the author’s research and findings.
+The two terms are often used interchangeably but carry distinct meanings in different academic traditions.

 Thesis Statement